gponeconsulting/TCC-IoT_Getting-Started_-SODAQ-ExpLoRer/README.md

 After waiting for the code to upload you can now open the Serial Monitor through `Tools -> Serial Monitor` and see the output.
 If everything went well it should post a Successful transmission every 10 seconds which you will also be able to see on the things stack website in the device data section.

-*Don't be worried if it fails to connect a few times.
-In the screenshot below, the first attempt to connect failed (yellow line), and the second attempt was successful (blue line)*
+*Don't be worried if it fails to connect a few times. sometimes it may take a while to get a successful transmission*

 ![Connect Successful](readme-images/connect-transmit.png)